Part F: Senate Student Discipline Committee (SSDC)

 5.1 Where it appears to the Chair of Senate Student Discipline Committee on consideration of the referral papers that there is evidence of a breach of Regulation 13, the Secretary to SSDC will contact you to:

-5.1.2 invite you to submit a written statement and evidence that may mitigate your alleged breach
+5.1.2 Invite you to submit a written statement and evidence that may mitigate your alleged breach and may

-5.4 Where, as a result of your response, the Chair takes the view that your attendance and engagement may be related to mental or physical illness, the Chair may at their discretion offer you a meeting with them for the purposes of exploring this with you more fully.
-It is up to you whether you agree to this meeting, and you can bring a Companion with you.
-This meeting will inform the Chair’s decision at 5.3.
+5.3.3 Where, as a result of your response, the Chair takes the view that your attendance and engagement may be related to mental or physical illness, the Chair may at their discretion offer you a meeting with them for the purposes of exploring this with you more fully.
+It is up to you whether you bring a Companion with you.
+This meeting will inform the Chair’s decision at 5.3; or

 Guidance: Summary determination means that the Chair makes a decision by themselves using a shorter, simpler, process than if the matter went to a full hearing by a Panel of SSDC.

-Guidance: Where the Chair decides to refer to SSDC, the chair should not then summarily determine, on the balance of probabilities, that a breach has or has not occurred, but leave that to SSDC.
+Guidance: Where the Chair decides to refer to a full panel hearing, the Chair should not then summarily determine, on the balance of probabilities, that a breach has or has not occurred, but leave that to the panel.

 Guidance: In all cases where the Chair imposes a penalty or penalties, the Secretary must keep a careful note of the breach, the admission, any mitigation offered by the student, and the reasons for the penalty imposed.

-Guidance: Where you are enrolled on a programme of study that may lead to admission to a regulated profession overseen by a Professional, Statutory and Regulatory Body, it may well be appropriate for the matter to be referred to SSDC.
-This is because SSDC is better placed to determine whether the breach has involved you in dishonesty.
+Guidance: Where you are enrolled on a programme of study that may lead to admission to a regulated profession overseen by a Professional, Statutory and Regulatory Body, it may well be appropriate for the matter to be referred to a full panel hearing.
+This is because a panel is better placed to determine whether the breach has involved you in dishonesty.
 Dishonesty can be the principal concern of certain professional regulators and determine whether you will be admitted to a profession.
 A finding that the breach did not involve you in dishonesty may therefore facilitate you in gaining entry to the profession despite the breach, but conversely a finding of dishonesty may lead a regulator to deny entry to the profession or make entry conditional.

 Guidance: However, if you are a student who is a Tier 4 visa holder, you may find that you are also in breach of the conditions of leave of your Tier 4 visa and that the University may withdraw sponsorship of your visa.
 Please refer to Part E paragraph 2 of these University Disciplinary and Investigative Procedures and Powers.